gmcfall/yjs-firestore-provider-test/README.md

 After the app starts up, check you browser and confirm that no error was thrown.

-## Customize the firestore app configuration
+## Customize the firebase app configuration
 You may also try running the test with your own Firestore configuration.
 There are two steps:
 1. Replace the `firebaseConfig` value.